Createdd/Writing/articles/WhatIsFreeCodeCamp.md

-# 💻  What is Free Code Camp?
+# 💻  Free Code Camp - The world's best learning platform for coding?

 [<img src="https://images.unsplash.com/photo-1465311440653-ba9b1d9b0f5b?dpr=2&auto=format&fit=crop&w=767&h=431&q=80&cs=tinysrgb&crop=" alt="https://unsplash.com/photos/UqyHjOgYxYY">](https://unsplash.com/photos/UqyHjOgYxYY)

 Since I'm one of many who learn to code online, I want to share my experiences and thoughts.
 I started to learn coding on my own last year and tried many different sources to get the knowledge into my head.
-I learned on online courses (like Free Code Camp), watched a lot of tutorials on youtube, paid for online courses, read a bunch of books, joined local meetups and started to write own projects.
+I learned on online courses (like Free Code Camp), watched a lot of tutorials on Youtube, paid for online courses, read a bunch of books, joined local meetups and started to write own projects.
 I'm still a very beginner (after 6 months) and everyone has to realize that understanding a programming language takes time.

 ## 📄 Table of contents